 General information about dosing:

-All of the ACE inhibitors are PO except for enalapril, which can be given intravenously.
+All of the ACE inhibitors are prescribed orally, except for enalapril, which can be given intravenously.
 The dosage is 1.25 mg every 6 hours.
 It can be increased to 5 mg every 6 hours.

 There should be a dosage decrease in patients with heart failure, salt-depleted patients, and/or renal impairment.

 Lisinopril and captopril are the only ACE inhibitors that do not have to be activated in the body to be effective.
 All the other ACE inhibitors are prodrugs and require activation.
 Most reach peak serum levels within 1 hour after ingestion.
-Since most of the activation occurs in the liver, when a patient has a severe hepatic failure, a non-prodrug form is preferable.
-The doses of the prodrugs can increase, though in those with some degree of poor hepatic function.
+Since most of the activation occurs in the liver, a non-prodrug form is preferable in patients with underlying liver issues.

-Angioedema is the most significant.
-It can be of any part of the body, including intestine, but the most concerning is edema of the tongue, glottis and/or larynx causing airway obstruction.
-There have been reports of fatal cases.
-Angioedema has a higher rate of incidence in the Afro-American population.
+Angioedema is the most significant adverse effect of ACEi.
+It can affect any part of the body, including intestine, but the most concerning is edema of the tongue, glottis and/or larynx causing airway obstruction.
+Angioedema has a higher rate of incidence in the African-American population.
 When airway compromise is present, the treatment is always securing the airway with an endotracheal tube that allows ventilation until the edema resolves.
 Multiple treatments have been tried, such as diphenhydramine, methylprednisolone, and epinephrine.
 Also, fresh frozen plasma and the newer agents, bradykinin blocking agents have been tried.
-There are case reports that these bradykinin blocking agents might improve the angioedema, but no literature exists proving that they are better than previous treatment.
+There are case reports that these bradykinin blocking agents might improve the angioedema, but no literature exists proving that they are better than the other agents.
 There is an ongoing phase III trial at this time.

 Life-threatening anaphylactoid reactions have occurred in patients receiving Hymenoptera venom desensitization treatment and also in patients receiving dialysis with high-flux membranes.
 Treatment includes diphenhydramine, epinephrine, and blood pressure support with fluids and catecholamines.